 Taxonomy simulation through "sim.taxonomy" function from the FossilSim package (Barido-Sottani et al. 2019), using as input the trees generated previously and controlling the speciation modes.

-The "sim.taxonomy" function allows us to save the True age of species.
+The "sim.taxonomy" function allows us to save the true age of species.
 We pruned the extinct species from the phylogenies using the "prune.fossil.tips" function from the FossilSim package (Barido-Sottani et al. 2019).
 Then, we estimated the Phylogenetic ages from the branch lengths of the pruned trees.
 Both, phylogenetic and true ages, were scaled to the root age of the corresponding tree.

+Simulating species ages

+For all simulation experiments, we generated complete phylogenies of extant and extinct species under the stochastic birth-death process (i.e. without cladogenetic extinction) using the package TreeSim 2.4 (Stadler 2011) for the R 4.3.0 statistical programing environment (R Core Team, 2023).
+We always simulated 100 extant species, while the number of extinct species was stochastically controlled by a given turnover.
+We mapped species to the complete phylogenies using the R package FossilSim 2.3.1 (Barido-Sottani et al. 2019) according to the three different speciation modes, providing the true species ages.
+We then pruned all extinct species from the phylogeny and obtained the length of terminal branches, which we took as the phylogenetic age of the extant species.
+We rescaled all phylogenetic trees to an root age of 1, obtained relative ages, and where therefore able to compare results among different simulation scenarios.

 Error in equating phylogenetic and species age

 To explore whether there is a consistent over or underestimation of species ages and how large the error is by equating phylogenetic ages with species age, we simulated various scenarios of different speciation modes and diversification rates.
 First, we simulated 100 phylogenetic trees with birth rates set to 0.1, 0.5, and 1, combined with 100 death rates ranging from 0 to 0.99 in equal increments.
 We defined turnover as birth/death which is sometimes called extinction fraction (Beaulieu and O’Meara 2016).
 Second, on each of these phylogenies, we then mapped species on these 300 phylogenies according to different scenarios of speciation: (1) strictly budding speciation at branch nodes, (2) strictly bifurcating speciation at branch nodes, (3) a combination of strictly budding speciation at branch nodes and anagenetic origination of species with a rate set to half the birth rate that was used to generate the phylogeny, and (4) bifurcating speciation combined with anagenetic speciation equal to half the birth rate.